 About

-You can subscribe to the mailing list using the ScotRUG Google Group information page.
-The list is for announcements of ScotRUG activities and general support/discussion about Ruby (and Ruby on Rails!).
-Feel free to post any questions you have; we’re an open and friendly community.
-As of the last time I checked, the mailing list has around 75 members.
+You can browse and subscribe to the list using the ScotRUG Google Group information page.
+The list is for announcements of activities and general Ruby support and discussion; feel free to post any questions you may have.

 Brain Rules by Iain Watt - Thursday 4th October 2012 Glasgow meeting